SystemFw/TL-Summit-Philly-2019/README.md

 # Ref + Deferred: from counters to concurrent FSMs

 Slides for my talk at the Typelevel Summit 2019, in Philadelphia.
 You can look at them online at https://systemfw.github.io/TL-Summit-Philly-2019/#/ (use the spacebar to advance).
-The video for the talk is coming soon.
+The video for the talk is [here](https://www.youtube.com/watch?v=-dLp3u6y2DQ), although unfortunately the slides weren't captured and you have to look at them side to side.
 Have a look at `Examples.scala` for the code.

 ## Description